Convenio (CLA) Insurance Spain

 - Pre-existing conditions for the life-cover layer — declared at policy inception and either excluded by name or accepted with loaded premium.
 Honest declaration required.

-- Employees outside the convenio scope — directors-only, autónomos working under service contracts, and equity-only shareholders are not covered by the convenio policy because they are not in scope of the convenio.
+- Employees outside the convenio scope — some people are not covered by the convenio policy because they fall outside the convenio.
+This includes directors only, autónomos working under service contracts, and equity-only shareholders.
 They need separate cover (D&O for directors, personal accident for individuals).

-- Activities beyond the declared sector — if employees perform work outside the sector activity declared (e.g., a hospitality employee periodically driving company vehicles for delivery), additional cover may be needed.
+- Activities beyond the declared sector — extra cover may be needed if employees do work outside the declared sector activity.
+An example is a hospitality employee who sometimes drives company vehicles for delivery.

 - Periods of unauthorised absence or strike — depending on policy wording.